 Experts not affiliated with the research believe the study was carefully conducted, but caution that it is only one study and more research is needed to conclusively link BPA exposure to obesity.
 In addition, experts feel that the study may lead parents to stop buying canned fruits and vegetables altogether, thereby limiting nutritious options especially among low-income populations.

-To better understand the significance of this study, we enlisted the help of food system expert Dr. Bruce Chassy, a professor of food microbiology and nutritional sciences with the University of Illinois who previously provided Best Food Facts with information regarding the effects of exposure to BPA on human health, and Dr. Carl Winter, a food toxicologist with the University of California-Davis.
+To better understand the significance of this study, we enlisted the help of Dr. Bruce Chassy, professor of food microbiology and nutritional sciences with the University of Illinois who previously provided Best Food Facts with information regarding the effects of exposure to BPA on human health, and Dr. Carl Winter, a food toxicologist with the University of California-Davis.

 Dr. Bruce Chassy